Dino Ranch

-On July 28, 2021, it was announced that the series was renewed for a second season.
-On June 29, 2022, the second season premiered on Disney Junior in the United States.
-On October 13, 2022, it was announced that the series was renewed for a third season which is set to premiere in late Fall 2023.
+A spin-off series, Dino Ranch: Island Explorers is scheduled for release in 2026.

 Premise

-Dino Ranch is a preschool adventure series set in a world where humans and dinosaurs live alongside each other.
+Dino Ranch is set in a world where humans and dinosaurs live alongside each other.
 While Dino Ranch is first and foremost a working, self-sustained ranch run by the Cassidy family, it also serves as a dinosaur sanctuary.

 Characters

-Dino Ranch is operated by the Cassidy family, consisting of Bo and Jane Cassidy and their 3 adopted children, Jon, Min, and Miguel, and dinosaurs.
+Dino Ranch is operated by the Cassidy family, consisting of Bo and Jane Cassidy and their 3 children, Jon, Min, and Miguel, and dinosaurs.